wellcomecollection/catalogue-pipeline/README.md

   `Build process heap size (Mbytes)` to something large, eg 2048.

+## Deploying

+We deploy ECS catalogue services using the [weco-deploy](https://github.com/wellcomecollection/weco-deploy) tool.

+The [current latest default branch](https://buildkite.com/wellcomecollection/catalogue) build deploys to staging automatically.

+### Deploying to production

+After automated deployment to the staging environment, we run [integration tests](https://buildkite.com/wellcomecollection/integration) against the staging API and front-end.

+**When deploying a release from staging to production you should check these tests pass.**

 ## Things you might want to do

 Generally small things you might want to do irregularly involving the